fashomelab/corneb/README.md

 * **Zero-Downtime Deployments:** Implemented a GitOps workflow with ArgoCD, enabling consistent and reliable application deployments to the production Kubernetes cluster.
 * **Enhanced Security Posture:** Eliminated all long-lived secrets from the CI/CD process by implementing a secure, OIDC-based authentication flow with HashiCorp Vault.

+---
-## 🏗️ Repository Structure
+## 🏗️ Repository Navigation: The "ApexVirtual" Showcase

-Central hub for the project.
-Private repos will go public soon:
+This portfolio is composed of several public repositories under the professional theme "**ApexVirtual**."
+These repos contain the sanitized, production-grade code that demonstrates the enterprise patterns perfected in the `FasHomeLab` project.

-- **[Terraform IaC](https://github.com/fashomelab/homelab-terraform):** Contains all Infrastructure as Code for both on-premise (Proxmox) and cloud (Azure) environments.
+* **[Terraform IaC (apexvirtual-terraform)](https://github.com/fashomelab/apexvirtual-terraform):** Contains the complete Infrastructure as Code for provisioning the multi-environment, hybrid-cloud platform.

-- **[Ansible](https://github.com/fashomelab/ansible)**: Playbooks and roles for configuration management.
-Automates Proxmox VMs and Raspberry Pis with dynamic inventories and Vault integration.
-- **/kubernetes:** Manifests, Helm, GitOps configs.
+* **[Ansible Configuration (apexvirtual-ansible)](https://github.com/fashomelab/apexvirtual-ansible):** Contains all playbooks and roles for configuration management, security hardening, and application setup. *(Coming Soon)*

+* **[Kubernetes GitOps (apexvirtual-gitops)](https://github.com/fashomelab/apexvirtual-gitops):** Contains all Kubernetes manifests, Helm charts, and Kustomize overlays managed by ArgoCD and Flux. *(Coming Soon)*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>